FuelLabs/sway/docs/slides/trivial_encoding.md

 > A *trap representation* is a bit pattern that is *not* a valid value for the type.

-Some types *DO* match their memory layout, but they stil *CANNOT* be safe trivially decoded.
+Some types *DO* match their memory layout, but they still *CANNOT* be safe trivially decoded.
 Example: `bool`.
 It is trivially encodable, but not trivially decodable.
 Another example are `enums`, because they have a "hidden" discriminant that only accepts certain values.